-One of the most difficult aspects of being a caregiver for someone with autism – whether a child or an adult – is the inability to understand what it’s really like for him.
-Autism is a condition that can be isolating for the person who has it, and autism symptoms are tough to understand from the outside.
+One of the most difficult aspects of being a caregiver for someone with autism – whether a child or an adult – is the inability to understand what it’s really like for them Autism is a condition that can be isolating for the person who has it, and autism symptoms are tough to understand from the outside.

 “I like to think of autism as a different way of being,” says Stephen Shore, PhD, who was diagnosed with autism at age 2.
 “It’s a nonstandard way of perceiving and interpreting the environment.”

 Every person with autism is different, and there is no single autistic perspective.
 But experts and people who have the condition say that there are some issues that are shared by many on the autistic spectrum.
 What are they?
 WebMD asked doctors, caregivers, and people with autism what it’s like to live with the condition.

 2 Keys to Understanding Autism Symptoms

 According to experts, the first key to understanding autism is to recognize that it profoundly alters how a person perceives the world.

 “You could think of a person with autism as having an imbalanced set of senses,” says Shore, who is an assistant professor in the School of Education at Adelphi University in Garden City, N.Y.
 “Some senses may be turned up too high and some turned down too low.
 As a result, the data that comes in tends to be distorted, and it’s very hard to perceive a person’s environment accurately.”

 People who don’t have autism -- sometimes called “neurotypicals” -- are naturally good at filtering out what doesn’t matter.
 Their senses work in unison to focus on what’s relevant.
 “When an average person walks into a roomful of people, he notices who they are and what they are doing, and figures out how he fits in,” says Geraldine Dawson, PhD, chief science officer for the education and advocacy group Autism Speaks.